epmoyer/flynn/docs/pacing.rst

 "Pacing" is used to control the perceived speed a game runs at.
 Flynn strives to render games at 60 frames per second (FPS), but several factors can reduce the actual frame rate achieved by a game.
 A properly written game should run at a consistent speed regardless of the frame rate it achieves from moment to moment.

 For example, suppose you write a game in which an airplane drops a bomb.
 Running on your state-of-the-art laptop the game renders at 60FPS and the bomb takes 1 second to fall from the top of the screen to the bottom.
 Now you run the same code on an old PC and, because the processor is slower, it only renders at 30FPS.
 The animation will look choppier on the slower machine, but when you drop a bomb it should still take 1 second to fall.
-Flynn's Pacing infrastructure will help you achieve that.
+Flynn's pacing infrastructure will help you achieve that.

 Why frame rates vary
 ====================

-The frame rate of a game is affected primarily by four things:
+The frame rate of a game is primarily affected by four things:

 1. **CPU performance**: Slower CPUs may render at a lower frame rate than faster CPUs.
 2. **CPU Load**: Other processes running on the machine may overburden the CPU, causing the frame rate to drop.
-3. **Rendering Time**: At 60FPS, a game has 1/60 of a second (.0167 seconds) to update the game world and draw (render) it.
+3. **Rendering Time**: At 60FPS, a game has 1/60 of a second (.0167 seconds) to update the game world and draw it.
 For a game to render at 60FPS, the combined time for the browser to process an animation frame, the game to update the state of the game world, and the game to draw the new frame, must not exceed 0.167 seconds.
 If it does, the frame rate will drop.
 4. **Update Time**: See previous.

 Callbacks
 =========

 The Flynn engine makes 3 callbacks to your game code each animation frame.
-Nominally (if maintaining 60FPS), they get called 60 times per second:
+Nominally (if maintaining 60FPS), they each get called 60 times per second:

 - ``handleInputs(input, paceFactor)``: Processes all user input to your game (button presses, screen touch events).
 - ``update(paceFactor)``: Updates the state of the game world.